TejasQ/tejaskumar.com/blog/1580132459957__why-i-think-remote-work-is-incredible.md

 * Go to bed satisfied.
 * Repeat.

 To be clear, I find meetings _good_, especially pair programming and mentorship.
-I especially appreciate them
+I especially appreciate them because they bring us _together_ and give us a shared sense of responsibility.
+What I find a little hard are _spontaneous_ meetings: I've often worked in open offices and got summoned quite a lot either directly (hey there!) or indirectly (people talking and my ears following).

+_"Just get noise-cancelling headphones"_ doesn't help in this case because there are more environmental factors than auditory ones.

 ## Remote work: the not-so-incredible parts